 - Don’t suffer in silence, speak to someone if you feel low.

 - Do the things that you enjoy.
 Have things in your life that make you happy or fulfilled.

 “I have found remaining positive challenging at times but can honestly say it is the best path to take.
 My disfigurement has made me feel inferior, unloved, inadequate at times and it is difficult to replace these feelings with positive ones particularly if you’ve had negative experiences.
 Over the years I have also learnt that my disfigurement is a small physical part of me so I make sure that when I go out I take care with the rest of my appearance.
 I make sure my hair looks nice, that my clothes are presentable and I wear accessories.
 I find a pretty scarf or a chunky necklace distracts attention from my face.”

-We hope you found this page about physical appearance and self-esteem useful – for practical tips, take a look at our confidence-building tools below.
+We hope this guide helped you better understand the effects of physical appearance on self-esteem – for practical tips, take a look at our confidence-building tools below.